-- for knots on the trunk or scaffold branches (main branches growing directly from the trunk) that can’t be removed, cut away the diseased material down to good tissue and at least 1 cm (1/2 inch) beyond the edge of the knot
+For knots on the trunk or scaffold branches, the main branches growing directly from the trunk, that can’t be removed, cut away the diseased material down to good tissue and at least 1 cm (1/2 inch) beyond the edge of the knot

-- destroy infected prunings immediately, as they can continue to produce spores for months after being removed (galls can be placed into a plastic bag for regular household garbage pickup)
+Destroy infected prunings immediately, as they can continue to produce spores for months after being removed; galls can be sealed in a plastic bag and placed in your black garbage cart for disposal

 Black knot is a native plant disease well established throughout the province and is not regulated through any legislation.
 Creating a local bylaw therefore would be impractical, however, citizens are encouraged to help manage the pest on their own property.